mgorav/semantic-data-catalog/README.md

 This further adds to the search challenge in a data catalog.

 _NOTE:_
-The ontology can be see as 5-typle where its components are:
+The ontology can be seen as 5-typle where its components are:
 - **C**oncepts,
 - **R**elationships,
 - **F**unctions,